 Being a CA in an LLC means that you collaborate with a house coordinator in order to provide programming specific to that community.

 Yes, CAs in Northern View Community must meet the requirements for residents follow in order to live in Northern View: students must be at least 20 years old or two full years post high school graduation.
 Additionally, CA apartments are unfurnished, and CAs in Northern View are on duty more frequently than in the residence halls.

 Applications are accepted on an ongoing basis throughout the school year.
 The priority deadline to apply to be a CA is Feb.
 8, 2024.
 Students who apply after this date will be communicated with via email.

 You will be required to attach a resumé and cover letter to your online application.
 Please have those ready before you start.

-Once your application has been reviewed by the Selection Committee, all eligible candidates will participate in an interview process.
-During this time, you participate in interviews and activities where Housing and Residential Services staff members will assess your ability to interact with others and discuss your skills and abilities to determine if the CA position will be a good fit for you.
+Once your application has been reviewed by the selection committee, all eligible candidates will participate in an interview process.
+During this time, you participate in interviews where Housing and Residential Services staff members will assess your ability to interact with others and discuss your skills and abilities to determine if the CA position will be a good fit for you.
 It is important to make sure you are being your true self.
 You can stand out by letting your personality come through while being interactive with other participants.
 Be the real you!